 Focus and Scope

-Plant Ecology and Evolution is a diamond open access journal that publishes papers about ecology, phylogenetics, and systematics of all plant groups (including algae, fungi, and myxomycetes), also covering related fields such as comparative and developmental morphology, conservation biology, evolution, phytogeography, pollen and spores, population biology, and vegetation studies.
+Plant Ecology and Evolution is a diamond open access journal that publishes papers about ecology, phylogenetics, and systematics of plants (including algae, fungi, myxomycetes), also covering related fields such as comparative and developmental morphology, conservation biology, evolution, phytogeography, reproductive biology, population genetics, and vegetation studies.
 Submissions concerning (sub)tropical Africa are particularly welcome.

 Impact Factor: 1.366